CORROBORATING WITNESS—MEL GIBSON

 AFFIRMATIVE COUNSEL (THE A-TEAM)

-How would you characterize that reliance?
+How would you characterize that influence?

 WITNESS